When in Corinth

 Visit the Isthmus Canal, a feat of engineering that essentially turned the Peloponnese into an island in the late 19th century.

-Take a private guided tour of the Archaeological Museum of Olympia one of the most important archaeological museums in Greece!
+Take a private guided tour of the Archaeological Museum of Corinth, one of the most important archaeological museums in Greece!

 Visit the archeological site of Corinth.